10 – Trash

 This list combines the top 10 essential Alice Cooper albums from the Alice Cooper group and the solo albums released by Alice Cooper after the band split up in 1975.
 The band’s first album Pretties for You was released in 1969.
-Since the release of their first record the band has released close to twenty-six records.
+Since the release of their first record, the band has released close to twenty-six albums.
 Their last album Welcome to My Nightmare 2 was released in 2011.
-The Alice Cooper Band led by front man Vincent Damon Furnier would become one of the pioneering rock acts in terms of stage theatrics.
+The Alice Cooper Band led by frontman Vincent Damon Furnier would become one of the pioneering rock acts in terms of stage theatrics.
 No other band had ever performed shows using live snakes, guillotines, and fake blood to amuse and entertain rock audiences.
 The band paved the way for bands like Kiss with the use of makeup and stage props.

 The Top 10 Alice Cooper Albums